BananaAccounting/Germany/EÜRDossier/1_Accounting File EÜR and Anlagenspiegel/Readme.md

 **Gr** 0=Statistical accounts/ Assesment base (Bemessungsgrundlage), 1=Sales tax amout (USt-Betrag), 2=Input tax amount (VSt Betrag)

 **Gr1** Complete attribution of 1- and 2-digit DATEV tax codes.
-    In DATEV, the 2-digit DATEV codes 17, 18, 19, 91, 92, 94, 95 initiate TWO (USt AND VSt) consecutive TVA bookings instead of ONE (USt or VSt).
-Please refer further down to the section "Considerations on 3/4 digit DATEV code".
-See also **2.
-MwSt/USt Kto (Kz)**.

 **Gr2** Elster Kennzahlen UStVA 2019
     + Kennzahlen in USt refer to Assesment base.
 2 numbers seperated by semicoloon: 1) Assesment base, 2) Tax amount
     + Kennzahlen in VSt refer to Tax amounts

 **MwSt/USt-Konto** relates the corresponding MsST/USt-codes (transaction cases) to the different TVA accounts which are used in DATEV.
 This represents DATEV standard accounting rules.

-**2. MwSt/USt Kto (Kz)** In this additional row I store/ provide information about how DATEV operates in case of in the file, I have added a seperate row .
+**2. MwSt/USt Kto (Kz)** In DATEV, the 2-digit DATEV codes 17, 18, 19, 91, 92, 94, 95 initiate TWO TVA bookings (USt AND VSt, eg. reverse charge transactions) instead of just ONE (USt or VSt).
+In this additional column, I provide information about the second TVA booking (VAT account and corresponding Elster Kennzahl), so you can see how DATEV operates in these cases. (-->Please refer further down to the section "Considerations on multi-digit DATEV code").

+This information can also be used for a Banana user, as a reminder how to correctly perform the accounting records for these kind of transactions.
+In Banana, a user would have to book 3 steps/ bookings instead of just one (see eg. https://www.banana.ch/area/de/node/11145).
+Attribute "ja" in **Nicht warnen"** allows to do it in 2 steps/ bookings

+Typical invoices for these (and some other) transactions will display net amounts excl. taxes.
+Therefore, the attribute "1" is set in **Art Betrag**.

 In oder to mark